teemoo7/bobby/README.md

 This basic Chess game is a humble tribute to famous Chess player [Robert James "Bobby" Fischer](https://en.wikipedia.org/wiki/Bobby_Fischer), World Chess Champion.

+Note that the author does not agree with Fischer's political and religious opinions, but remains a fan of his genius at Chess.

 ## How to launch it

 **Note:** requires Java 11